SEARCH OUR CATALOG

 LINENS & THINGS

 RW devotee Gary Maurer and his lovely wife Laura have finally published their long-promised text on Wright's tablecloth work.
-The Modfather has yet to receive his promotional copy, but you can get yours here
+The Modfather *did* finally get that promotional copy, and it's beautiful; you can get yours here

 GOD REST YE MERRY GENTLEMAN